 It is recommended that you schedule an eye exam every year.
 These visits are essential to maintain your eye health and to provide you with glasses if necessary.
 These visits are also important to check your eyes for any type of disease.
-While annual eye exams are essential, there can be times that you will need to see your eye doctor for an emergency visit.
+While annual eye exams are essential, there can be times when you will need to see your eye doctor for an emergency visit.
 You must be able to recognize the conditions that should be looked at by one of our eye doctors at Shippee Family Eye Care.

 Traumatic Eye Injuries